Interview with Anatolian shepherd breeder and published author Gilles Galand.

 GG: Between 2 and 3 months of age.

-L-A: Can you import fresh founder stock directly from Turkey?
+L-A: Can you bring dogs directly from Turkey?

 GG: Not easily.
 The process is heavily regulated.
-A lot of people import them illegally (they snuggle pups in the country [Belgium] by sedating them), but these would not get a pedigree.
+A lot of people import them illegally (they snuggle pups in Belgium by sedating them), but these would not get a pedigree.

-L-A: Do you have strict criteria for prospective owners, in terms of temperament, garden space, working hours, and other lifestyle aspects?
+L-A: Do you have strict criteria for prospective owners: in terms of temperament, garden space, spare time, and other lifestyle aspects?

-L-A: But do you often have to reject prospective buyers because of their intentions to exploit their dog for unethical means?
-It is a huge breed, and it is quite popular in the criminal world.
+L-A: But do you often have to reject prospective buyers because of their potential ill intentions?
+It is a huge breed, and it is quite a popular intimidation status accessory in the criminal underworld.

 GG: Not often, actually.
 I guess the kind of person who wants an attack dog will more likely get it smuggled in.

-But some homes can be unsuitable for other reasons unrelated to unethical intent: first-time dog owners, for example.
+But some homes can be unsuitable for other reasons: first-time dog owners, for example.
 I try to tactfully discuss alternative breeds with them, or I explain that there will be a long delay before I find them just the right pup.
-It is important not to offend people, but you have to give these dogs responsibly.
+It is important not to offend people, but you have to home these dogs responsibly.

 L-A: Would you readily take a dog back from the buyer if there was a problem?

 Some have more valid reasons than others, of course.
-They range from the redecoration of the house, a change of jobs, moving house, a divorce, or an allergic child.
+They range from the redecoration of the house, a change of jobs, moving house, or a divorce, to an allergic child.

-L-A: How many other Anatolian Shepherd breeders are there in the country [Belgium]?
+L-A: How many other Anatolian Shepherd breeders are there in Belgium as far as you know?

 GG: There aren’t any, actually.
-People come from far and wide to get these dogs.
+People come from far and wide to get my dogs.
 The patronage of famous French actor Jean Rochefort has also greatly increased my web of influence.

-Despite my personal reservations with regards to professional dog breeding (in light of the overflowing shelter system), I have tried to give an objective view of that ancient, noble and skilled profession.
+Despite my personal reservations with regards to professional dog breeding (mainly in light of the overflowing shelter system), I have tried to give an objective view of that ancient and skilled profession.

-With his years of success, Mr Galand is certainly a worthy representative of the profession.
-His decades of experience have greatly contributed to the fields of canine genetics, animal husbandry and nutrition through his collaboration with veterinary research universities.
+With his years of success, Mr Galand is certainly a worthy representative.
+His dogs have contributed to the fields of canine genetics, animal husbandry and nutrition through his collaboration with veterinary research universities.

 The kennel is located in rural Belgium, close to Mons.